jasonfilippou/agile-bank/README.md

 For details, refer to the implementation of `TransactionService` and the utility `TransactionSanityChecker`.

+## Handling DELETEs

+DELETEs are handled rather naively.
+Sending a `DELETE` at `/bankapi/account/x` deletes the relevant account `x` from the database.
+We do NOT cascade DELETEs to transactions that have involved the account `x`.
+The account `x` can NO LONGER be involved in future transactions.

+Similarly, deleting a transaction does NOT credit or debit the relevant accounts in any way.
+It is seen as deleting a historical record.

+## Handling PUTs

+We allow updating `Account` entities through a dedicated `PUT` endpoint, but not transactions.
+Changing an account's `Currency` does NOT invalidate past transactions to it in the old `Currency`.
+Future transactions, of course, can be affected.

 ## Testing

 Under `src/test/java` you can find unit and integration tests.
 Unit tests make extensive use